wg-osr/walkerga.github.io/class/fi_hobgoblin.md

 You are still a goblin.
 You and your goblins can see in the dark as if you were carrying torches.

 ## Bad Leadership
-You can sacrifice one of your adjacent goblins to reduce incoming damage by 1D4, or to make a humanoid save vs fear from you.
+You can gruesomely kill one of your minions to reduce incoming damage by 1D4, or to [frighten](/2020/11/10/extra-rules/#conditions) an humanoid who fails its save.

 ## Bugbeardom
 When one of your goblins kills something, it becomes bigger and meaner.
+Name it.
 Its maximum damage increases by 1 dice size and it gains 3HP.

 ## Goblin Legion
 You can now find up to 4 replacement goblins each time you rest.

-You can "roll" them as a [wizard](/class/wizard#spells) would do Spell Dice to help you on any task: Each goblin is a D4 that can be added to any of your rolls.
-If the result of the roll is 3 or 4, the goblin dies pathetically helping you.
+Minions fear you enough to be able to help you on any task.
+One of them can help you on any roll you do.
+When you choose to, add 1D4 to the roll's result.
+If the result of the D4 is 3 or 4, the goblin dies pathetically while helping you.

-These goblins can even be used as actual Spell Dice if you find a spell book.
-If you do so, you take 1 damage for each die roll of 3 or 4 from the goblin exploding.
+Your goblins can even be used as actual D4 [Spell Dice](/class/wizard#spells) if you find a spell book.
+If you do so, for each die roll of 3 or 4, one goblin explodes and you take 2 points of damage.
 The pell effects are reflavored as goblins acting it.